KLIF (AM): First news/talk era

 On February 5, 1990, Susquehanna Radio Corporation purchased KKWM from Anchor Media Ltd. That purchase became final on November 29, 1990.
-Beginning at 5:00 that morning, KLIF, which had previously been on 1190 AM, simulcast on both the 570 and 1190 frequencies for one week, and then began broadcasting on 570 kHz permanently.
-Susquehanna Radio Corporation, a division of kitchenware maker Susquehanna Pfaltzgraff, was sold to Cumulus Broadcasting in 2005.
+Beginning at 5 a.m., KLIF, which had previously been on 1190 AM, simulcast on both the 570 and 1190 frequencies for one week, and then began broadcasting on 570 kHz permanently.
+Susquehanna Radio Corporation, a division of kitchenware maker Susquehanna Pfaltzgraff, was sold to Cumulus Media in 2005.

 An event which foreshadowed KLIF's future success in the news/talk format was the assassination of John F. Kennedy on November 22, 1963.
-Even though it was a Top 40 station, KLIF News was always quick to report news bulletins when they came in.
+Even though KLIF (1190 AM) was a Top 40 station, KLIF News was always quick to report news bulletins when they came in.
 The station was one of the first media outlets on the air with reports of the shooting.

-KLIF 1190 AM changed to talk radio in 1986 and became one of the market's leading talk radio stations before other competitors soon emerged.
+KLIF (1190 AM) changed to talk radio in 1986 and became one of the market's leading talk radio stations before other competitors soon emerged.
 KRLD, its primary competitor, was mostly all news but with talk shows nights and weekends.

 KLIF had a "classic" lineup of hosts.
 Kevin McCarthy, with a more centrist point of view, held the midday spot with interviews and conversational radio.
 David Gold had the late afternoon shift with his brand of conservatism.
 The station's morning show featured Norm Hitzges on sports.
 Up until then, sports talk had primarily aired in afternoons and evenings in most U.S. cities.
 That lineup made the station one of the most respected Dallas-Fort Worth talk radio stations.
 Community leaders and politicians listened regularly, according to a Dallas magazine report.
 It was during this time when KLIF achieved its highest ratings ever as a news-talk station, the only time it ever cracked the Top 10 after its Top 40 heyday.